SAP/ui5-tooling/rfcs/0004-simple-build-extensibility.md

 Custom task configurations might break with future changes to the Application- and LibraryBuilder due to renaming or reordering of the standard tasks.

 ## Alternatives
-There are ways to consume (and thereby possibly adapt) the existing tooling through its API via taskrunners such as grunt or gulp, or using a custom node.js script.
+There are ways to consume (and thereby possibly adapt) UI5 CLI through its API via taskrunners such as grunt or gulp, or using a custom node.js script.
 But this offers only limited possibilities, especially when it comes to building transient dependencies.

 [RFC 0001](https://github.com/SAP/ui5-tooling/pull/4) may offer a more generic way to tackle this but requires additional concept and evaluation work.
 This RFC (0004) should not prevent the implementation of RFC 0001 in the future.